 The hormone cholecystokinin can be confusing!

-We’ll cover both of these system connections, in this post.
-We’ll also cover the significance of cholecystokinin on a bioenergetic report!
+In this post, we’ll cover both of these system connections and the significance of cholecystokinin in a bioenergetic report!

 What is the Hormone Cholecystokinin?